meeeejin/SWE3033-F2021/week-12/README.md

 step2. [terminal B] BEGIN;
 step3. [terminal B] INSERT INTO TEST VALUES (3);
 step4. [terminal A] SELECT * FROM TEST;
-step5. [terminal A] SINSERT INTO TEST VALUES (4);
+step5. [terminal A] INSERT INTO TEST VALUES (4);
 step6.
 See what happened in terminal A step7. [terminal B] COMMIT;
 step8.
-See what happened in terminal A
+See what happened in terminal B
 ```

 ### 3. Resolve the deadlock case